ScilifelabDataCentre/Data-Tracker/docs/source/data_structure.rst

 * Whenever an entry (``order``, ``dataset``, ``project``, or ``user``) is changed, a log should be written.
 * All logs are in the same collection.
-* A special function will be used to show changes between different versions of an entry.
+* The log needs parsing to show changes between different versions of an entry.

 Fields
 ------